County of Santa Barbara

 ii) MNS Engineers, Inc. (a local vendor);

-the Agreement provided that no individual Task Order shall exceed $500,000.00 without separate
+of the Agreement provided that no individual Task Order shall exceed $500,000.00 without

 iv) Make immaterial changes in accordance with Section 48 of the Agreement; and